-As a prerequisite you will need to have QGIS installed on your computer.
-If you don't have it, follow these instructions.
-Before you start the compression process you need to load your GeoTIFF into QGIS by either dragging and dropping onto QGIS or use the Add Raster Layer function from Layer menu.
+As a prerequisite, you must have QGIS installed on your computer.
+Before you start the compression process, you need to load your GeoTIFF into QGIS by either dragging and dropping it into QGIS or using the Add Raster Layer function from the Layer menu.

-This is the easiest method where you just need to export the original GeoTIFF with bigger pixel size.
+This is the easiest method; you just need to export the original GeoTIFF with a bigger pixel size.
 This will allow you to save some space on your computer.
 However, the output file will have a reduced resolution where you may lose some details.

 The last method is the actual compression.
-It uses JPEG compression but the output file will remain a GeoTIFF.
-As you don't change the size of the pixel you are not losing the resolution and accuracy quality, which in our opinion makes this method the best choice from the available ones.
+It uses JPEG compression, but the output file will remain a GeoTIFF.
+As you don't change the pixel size, you do not lose the resolution and accuracy quality, which, in our opinion, makes this method the best choice.

 You should also be aware of the downsides of the compression in QGIS:

-- Time consuming - depending on the original size of the file sometimes it can take up to 1-2 hours to compress the input file.
+- Depending on the file's original size, it can take up to 2 hours to compress the input file.